jackmott/GroupByPerformance/README.md

 # `GroupBy` Performance
 Looking at the performance of `GroupBy` in various scenarios

-We want to see how `GroupBy` performs in various scenarios, let's test!
 This project is all .NET Core 3.1, previous editions may differ due to newer .NET Core LINQ optimizations.

-We will test two scenarios, each using a toy `Bill` class standing in for a typical thing one might group on.
+For each use case I will test two scenarios, each using a toy `Bill` class standing in for a typical thing one might group on.
-Scenario one will have 10,000 keys each with 10 bills, scenario two will have 10 keys each with 10,000 bills.
+Scenario 1 will have ~10,000 keys each with ~10 bills, scenario 2 will have ~10 keys each with ~10,000 bills.

 ## Aggregating by group
 One thing you might use group by for is to compute some aggregate value by grouping.
-For instance with our bill, we might want to know the sum of the totals for each by, grouped by bill type. `Group By` provides a very concise way to do this:
+For instance with our bill, we might want to know the sum of the totals for each bill type. `Group By` provides a very concise way to do this:

 ```c#
 return bills.GroupBy(b => b.BillType).Select(grouping => grouping.Sum(b => b.Total)).ToList();